 Given the disparate costs associated with a 4-year institution compared with a trade school, those going into trades are starting out with little to no debt and position themselves for success early in their career.
 College isn’t for everyone and doesn’t necessarily equate to success.
 You can be just as successful in a trade if you put in the time to learn the skill.

 Affects from the 2008 Housing Crisis

-Another reason builders cannot find workers is because research shows 30% of laborers left the work force during the housing crisis.
+Another reason builders cannot find workers is that research shows 30% of laborers left the workforce during the housing crisis.
 10 years ago, there were a million laborers, now it’s down 40% and it still hasn’t recovered.
 A lot of these workers haven’t returned to construction because it’s perceived as too unstable and too risky an industry.
 In reality, this truly isn’t the case right now.
 Now more than ever construction workers are in demand and there is good money to be made for anyone seeking a career in the trades.

 So how do we fix this problem?

 The Future of Construction

-Not only can you use our prefab home packages be built faster, but they also reduce the on-site waste significantly.
-All our materials come precut and ready to be fit together like a puzzle.
+Not only can you use our prefab home packages to be built faster, but they also reduce the on-site waste significantly.
+All our materials come pre-cut and ready to be fit together like a puzzle.
 And there is minimal on-site cutting needed, if any.
 The quality of our prefab building systems is also top of the line.
 For example, our 2x panelized wall and roof panels are very similar to stick framing, but the panels are built in a controlled environment with precision in mind.
 We use CNC machinery to make precise cuts and the 2x components fit nicely.
 With our timber frames, we take pride in the quality and craftsmanship.
-Timber framing is unique and produces a much tighter joinery when using CNC machinery.
+Timber framing is unique and produces much tighter joinery when using CNC machinery.

-If your are a builder or homeowner looking for high quality and fast construction, we invite you to give us a call at 800.636.0993 to learn more about our building systems.
+If you are a builder or homeowner looking for high quality and fast construction, we invite you to call us at 800.636.0993 to learn more about our building systems.